 How can I make an appointment to see a specialist?

 In order to schedule an appointment, you must be referred by your veterinarian.
 Typically, they will call us to go over the medical information.
 Then, either you or your vet will schedule an appointment to see one of our doctors.

 If you are concerned about your pet’s health, please contact your primary veterinarian.
 He/she will determine the best course of action.
 If your veterinarian decides that a referral to our hospital is appropriate, your vet will then complete a referral form and ask you to contact us to make an appointment.

 Why is my vet referring me?

-There are instances where your veterinarian may feel that your pet will require advanced diagnostics or intensive care that he/she may not be equipped to provide.
-We are fortunate to be able to offer our patients special diagnostic options, consultation with other specialists as well as 24hour care in an intensive care setting.
+There are instances where your veterinarian may feel that your pet will require advanced diagnostics, intensive care and/or specialized treatments that he/she may not be equipped to provide.
+We are fortunate to be able to offer our patients special diagnostic options, consultations with other specialists as well as 24 hour monitoring in an intensive care setting.

 Will you talk to my veterinarian about my pet’s condition?

 We feel that you, your veterinarian and GCVS are all part of your pet’s health care team.
 Once we have seen your pet here at GCVS, we fax/email information over to your veterinarian so that they can keep their medical records up to date.
 We also consult with your veterinarian by phone as needed throughout the course of your pets’ treatment.

 What if my pet is currently seeing a doctor at GCVS and is having problems at home related to the condition for which he is being seen?